olooney/oranlooney.com/content/post/jeopardy.md

 Let me wrap this up by giving my thoughts on what this benchmark taught us about the various different things we tried.

+### GPT-4o "Omni"

+OpenAI released their new [GPT-4o][G4O] "Omni" model literally the day after I first published this article, so I went back and quickly added it to the suite.
+It's performance is right between GPT 4 and 3.5 which is in line with others have reported.

+GPT-4o has many other capabilities that were the focus the release:

+1. Needle-in-a-Haystack performance is [drastically improved][NIAH], making it more effective at using the full 128k context window.
+2. Multi-modal model results in more natural speech.
+3. Faster speed and lower latency results in more natural, real-time conversation.
+4. Half the [price][P] of GPT-4 Turbo.

+But I'm just regurgitating the sales brochure at this point - this benchmark shows that whatever it's other assets, GPT-4 Turbo still has the highest quality responses.

 ### Fine-Tuning